nehalchakravarthy/coffee-ordering-app/README.md

 ## Instructions to run the application
 1. Install XAMPP

-2. Set username as "root" and password ""
+2. Set username as "root" and password " " (blank)

 3. Open localhost/phpmyadmin